TITLE:Planning, Design, and Construction Manager/College Architect

-Under the direction of the Department Director provides expert level project planning for capital improvement projects.
-Typical responsibilities include: coordinating the planning and design processes; developing design criteria; ensuring appropriate building systems technology; assuring compliance with life safety and accessibility; controlling project costs and schedules; managing professional consultant teams; collaborating with maintenance department on project execution; and, providing continuity between the plan/design/construction phases.
+Under the direction of the Director, provides technical expertise and professional leadership for all levels of College-wide planning, design, and construction for major and minor capital, modernization and renewal projects.
+Typical responsibilities include: coordinating the planning and design processes; developing design criteria; ensuring appropriate building systems technology; assuring compliance with life safety and accessibility; controlling project costs and schedules; managing professional consultant teams; collaborating with all FMS departments, the Bond Program, architecture and engineering firms and contractors on project execution; and, providing continuity between the plan, design, construction, commissioning and occupancy phases.

 TYPICAL DUTIES AND RESPONSIBILITIES

-Manages professional consultant teams and construction processes associated with defined projects.
+- Manages professional consultant teams, contractors/vendors and construction processes associated with defined projects.

-Monitors and ensures the continuity between the planning, design, and construction processes and documents and Facilities Management Services operations to achieve efficient and effective integration of changes and additions of new facilities, systems, and technology.
+- Monitors and ensures the continuity between the planning, design, construction processes and documentation for Facilities Management Services operations to achieve efficient and effective integration of changes and additions of new facilities, systems, and technology.
 Collaborates with applicable internal departments on project execution methods and procedures.

-Participates in the selection of vendors and contractors.
-Participates in defining the terms of contract agreements and ensures work is completed satisfactorily.
+- Participates in the selection of vendors and contractors.
+Develops or participates in defining the scope of work, terms of contract agreements and ensures work is completed satisfactorily.
 Monitors the performance of contracts to ensure compliance with applicable specifications.

 KNOWLEDGE AND SKILLS

 - Architectural principles and practices;

 - Project delivery methods;

 - Budgeting principles;